ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

 b
 ## 2 - Testing Chamber (locked, DC 10)

-- A rudimentary cage has been built in this room with a piss bucket, some food scraps, and rats scurry about and are feeding on a dead corpse of an older woman who appears to have recently passed away due to neglect.
+- A rudimentary cage has been built in this room with a piss bucket, some food scraps, and rats scurry about.

 ## 3 - Utility closet